 After Master Reset, the FWFT select function is active, permitting a choice between two possible timing modes: IDT Standard mode or First Word Fall Through (FWFT) mode.
-Once the Master Reset (MRS1, MRS2) input is HIGH, a HIGH on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKB (for FIFO2) will select IDT Standard mode.
-This mode uses the Empty Flag function (EFA, EFB) to indicate whether or not there are any words present in the FIFO memory.
-It uses the Full Flag function (FFA, FFB) to indicate whether or not the FIFO memory has any free space for writing.
+Once the Master Reset ( $\overline{MRS1}$ , $\overline{MRS2}$ ) input is HIGH, a HIGH on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKB (for FIFO2) will select IDT Standard mode.
+This mode uses the Empty Flag function ( $\overline{EFA}$ , $\overline{EFB}$ ) to indicate whether or not there are any words present in the FIFO memory.
+It uses the Full Flag function ( $\overline{FFA}$ , $\overline{FFB}$ ) to indicate whether or not the FIFO memory has any free space for writing.
 In IDT Standard mode, every word read from the FIFO, including the first, must be requested using a formal read operation.
-Refer to Figure 3 (Master Reset) for a First Word Fall Through select timing diagram.

-Once the Master Reset (MRS1, MRS2) input is HIGH, a LOW on the BE/ FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKB (for FIFO2) will select FWFT mode.
+Once the Master Reset (MRS1, MRS2) input is HIGH, a LOW on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKB (for FIFO2) will select FWFT mode.
 This mode uses the Output Ready function (ORA, ORB) to indicate whether or not there is valid data at the data outputs (A0-A35 or B0-B35).
 It also uses the Input Ready function (IRA, IRB) to indicate whether or not the FIFO memory has any free space for writing.
 In the FWFT mode, the first word written to an empty FIFO goes directly to data outputs, no read request necessary.
 Subsequent words must be accessed by performing a formal read operation.
-Refer to Figure 3 (Master Reset) for a First Word Fall Through select timing diagram.